macbudS/Apple_Mac_scripts/README.md

 These are sample script and free to use.
 Tested in my environment and uploaded here, you are free to modify the required script and test it before move to production.

+Details of the script is mentioned README in each section.

 Contact me at @Shri in macadmins slack or reachmacbud@gmail.com (macbudshri.wordpress.com)